radical-cybertools/ExTASY/README.md

 -------------------------------------------------------Analysis(CoCo)--------------------------------------------------------------------

-* exp_loc       : common location on the remote system where all the execution is held (temporary)
+* grid              : the number of grid points per dimension in the CoCo histogram
+* dims              : the number of dimensions (PCs) in the CoCo mapping
+* frontpoints       : the number of fronteir points to return structures